Kharkai River

 The valley of the lower Kharkai is quite wide and rice is the primary crop.
 Iron ore is mined in the mountains of the headwaters of the Kharkai, and there is a steel plant at Jamshedpur.
 The Kharkai Dam is located at Ichha, Odisha.

 Name

-Some think that Kharkāi is derived from the Sanskrit word Kharakāyā meaning "fast flowing river" (khara means "fast" and kāyā means "body").
+Some think that the river's name is derived from the Sanskrit word Kharakāyā meaning "fast flowing river" (khara means "fast" and kāyā means "body").